 There are so many platforms, and each one has its own “culture,” functions, advantages, and disadvantages.
 But don’t worry–you don’t need to have a significant presence on all of them!
 If you already have social media profiles for personal use, start with the platforms you are already familiar with, and as you get comfortable using them for your business, consider joining more.

-Be aware, though, that using social media for small business is a little different from using it to connect with your friends.
+Be aware, though, that using social media to promote small business is a little different from using it to connect with your friends.
 Many platforms offer business accounts that have different features than personal accounts.
 On Facebook, for example, you’re not allowed to use your personal account to promote your business; instead, you’d open a business page.
 On Instagram, you can choose between a personal and a business account, the advantage of the latter being more promotion options, though there are arguments against it.
 Twitter, on the other hand, doesn’t differentiate between personal or business accounts.

 Aside from your own comfort level, another crucial consideration when choosing which social networks to join is: where is your audience?
 Be aware that this may shift from time to time.
 Facebook started out as an exclusive network for college students, but as older people started using it, the younger people started drifting away to Twitter and Instagram and Snapchat.